 Low Income Veterinary Assistance

 The Greater Huntsville Humane Society hosts periodic pet wellness clinics to help low income residents get veterinary care for their pets they otherwise may not be able to afford.
-The program is being revamped but you will be able to find information about it on this page soon.
+The program has recently been funded and more information is available at this link.

 If the only thing keeping you from keeping your pet in your own household is inability to pay for a veterinary procedure or cost, many local rescue groups in the region will provide assistance on a case-by-case basis.
 Contact local rescues and explain your situation to see if one can help you.
 Most rescues would rather help you cover a veterinary cost by paying a veterinary clinic directly than to have your pet end up in a local shelter or with the rescue group.
 You can contact the groups listed on our Helpful Links page to ask for assistance.